fgajardoe/gffRape/README.md

 This is a collection of scripts to filter and extract relevant biological information from GFF3 files ( https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md ).
-All here still is very disorganized.
-Also I am learning and getting used to Git.
-So patience :)

-Currently the next GFF features are supporteed.
+Currently this features are supporteed.
 Any other will be skipped:

 * gene
 * mRNA